New for You

 Introducing Smoke Detectors!
 Deconstructing Tobacco Use in Media.
 This is a new curriculum available for middle and high school students.
 Utilizing CML’s research-based framework, students learn to deconstruct media depictions of smoking and how product placement works.
 Smoke Detectors! also teaches students to identify smoking incidents in media using a method developed by the American Cancer Society.
 With these tools, students are better prepared to make informed choices about smoking.

 A Recipe for Action: Deconstructing Food Advertising.
 This curriculum ties together the critical thinking skills of media literacy with a nutrition theme that meets national education standards for middle schools in Language Arts, Health, and Technology.

 Beyond Blame: Challenging Violence in the Media.
 Stop the circle of blame with this research-based middle-school curriculum for youth violence prevention.
-Curriculum includes 10 Complete Lessons, Educator Guide, Professional Development Module, DVD of media clips, and Student Workbook.
+Curriculum includes 10 Complete Lessons, Educator Guide, Professional Development Module, and Student Workbook.
 Lessons address newly adopted National Core Standards for English/Language Arts, as well as national standards for Health Education and Technology.

 A longitudinal evaluation of Beyond Blame is available.
 Additionally, research about Beyond Blame was published in the Journal of Children and Media to address changes in knowledge and critical thinking amongst middle school students: Find the article here.

 Presented at the National Association for Media Literacy Education (NAMLE) conference in Philadelphia, PA.
 CML President and CEO Tessa Jolls introduced: The Voices of Media Literacy.
 Read the interviews of 20+ International Pioneers.